Testimonies

 In addition to information regarding the type, geography and date of violations, the circumstances surrounding the crimes have also been registered in the Database.

 As is well known, factors such as disability, sickness, pregnancy, restriction of movement etc. placed some victims into particularly vulnerable groups.
-During the armed conflict, at least 227 victims suffered from a disability; 460 victims were forcibly displaced persons; at least 44 victims were pregnant at the time of the violation; and 254 victims were suffering from a sickness.[4]
-In relation to combatants, at least 253 were disarmed at the time of the violation against them, and therefore can also be considered as individuals of particular vulnerability.
-Furthermore, it should be noted that at least 4,625 victims had their freedom of movement restricted during the violations.
+During the armed conflict, at least 491 victims suffered from a disability; 1,651 victims were forcibly displaced persons; at least 136 victims were pregnant at the time of the violation; and 492 victims were suffering from a sickness.[4]
+Furthermore, it should be noted that at least 7,296 victims had their freedom of movement restricted during the violations.
 In other words, the victims were under the control of their captors, for example, as a result of arrest or kidnapping or, if the violation occurred at home or in a public place, because the victims were surrounded by armed individuals and could not escape or protect themselves for fear of their own security and those with them.

 Among the other categories of victims were combatants, namely, individuals who had fought alongside the federal forces or for the fighters.
-There are 1,886 such victims amounting to 11.3% of the total number of victims.
-An additional 98 fighters became victims; these were fighters whose affiliation to either side of the belligerent parties has not been identified, or who did not regularly participate in hostilities.
-One victim was marked as a foreign fighter.
-A further 17 individuals who did not take a direct part in hostilities also suffered during the conflict.
+There are 5,927 such victims amounting to 11.3% of the total number of victims.
+An additional 381 fighters became victims; these were fighters whose affiliation to either side of the belligerent parties has not been identified, or who did not regularly participate in hostilities.
+Five victims were marked as a foreign fighter.
+A further 38 individuals who did not take a direct part in hostilities also suffered during the conflict.
 These are victims that had been providing assistance usually to federal forces, for example, as radar operators or military journalists.

 The data is subject to change in view of the ongoing work by the Natalia Estemirova Documentation Center on the search and identification of victims of the armed conflict.